Common Mode Conducted Susceptibility Testing – A Simplified Method

 Radiated Emissions Testing per CISPR 22/32 using Remote Location

-- Jack McFadden, ETS-Lindgren, United States
+- Jack McFadden, ETS-Lindgren, Cedar Park, TX, USA

 This virtual demonstration will discuss the test setup and test methodology for performing RF radiated emissions testing in accordance with CISPR22/32 using a 3m Semi-Anechoic Chamber and Emissions System.
 A fully functional and compliant test system is used to demonstrate testing of an actual EUT.
 This virtual demonstration will be conducted using test automation as well as vision-based software to illustrate techniques to increase quality and efficiency.
 The test control will be remote while the system is located within a laboratory.
 The program will start with a presentation that highlights the challenges and common mistakes when utilizing this test method.
 The following live demo will show the material presented in a real-world environment.
 Attendees will learn how to avoid common mistakes as well as improve their test efficiency and productivity.